Biology Major (BIO)

 Note: BIO470 is accepted as a Field Course when offered as a May or Summer Term travel course.

-Select nine to ten additional credit hours among 300–400 level BIO courses (excluding BIO306 and BIO306L) to bring the total hours for the major to forty-nine.
+Select nine to ten additional credit hours among 300–400 level BIO courses (excluding BIO306) to bring the total hours for the major to forty-nine.